Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift.md

 <BlogPurpose />

-## Reflecting on Taylor Swift's Achiever Spirit
+## The Achiever Spirit: Lessons from Taylor Swift's Journey

 So, what can we learn from Taylor's journey?